 The PLU Chemistry Department has a very long history of faculty research collaboration with undergraduates.
 Projects underway by chemistry faculty include studies on the structure of natural metabolites and synthetic enzyme inhibitors by NMR and molecular modeling; how environmental factors related to oxidation and antioxidants influence cellular damage, and disease processes; synthesis and study of modified RNAs; X-ray crystallography and correlation of magnetic and electronic properties of transition metal complexes with molecular and crystal structure; synthesis of polymers and the study of their properties using laser light scattering and NMR.
 Opportunities for students to work on these projects are available every academic year.
-In the summer, grant and endowment funds allow a number of selected students to receive a modest stipend and separate stipend to apply towards housing while they conduct research.
+In the summer, grant and endowment funds allow a number of selected students to receive a modest fellowship award while they conduct research.

 The PLU chemistry faculty is significantly involved in professional matters of local, national, and international relevance, as well.
 Members of our department volunteer at the national and local level with the American Chemical Society, work with citizen’s and governmental technical advisory groups, volunteer with K-12 chemistry education, sponsor professional development experiences for public school teachers, organize professional meetings, and author research articles and books.